 Training for Tour Guides and History Educators

-This training course is designed for individuals seeking to develop their skills and knowledge of religious literacy for public engagement through guided tours and other public history venues.
-The program is for tour guides, public history professionals, and other educators who wish to effectively engage public audiences around the topics of religious diversity and democracy.
+This training course is designed for individuals seeking to develop their skills and knowledge of religious literacy for public engagement.
+The program is for tour guides, public history professionals (in museums, historical sites, etc.), and other educators who wish to effectively educate public audiences on religious diversity and democracy.
 This course explores the distinctive experiences of Philadelphia’s religious landscape during the colonial, revolutionary, and early national periods.

 In this course, you will…

-Learn basic information on the early history and culture of Catholics, Jews, Freethinkers, Deists, Muslims, and an array of Protestants, including Quakers, Methodists, Presbyterians, and more.
+• Gain basic literacy about the early history and cultures of ethnically and racially diverse Catholics, Jews, Freethinkers, Deists, Muslims, and an array of Protestants, including Quakers, Methodists, Presbyterians, and many more.

-Receive mentoring from experienced guides and knowledgeable faculty.
+• Receive mentoring from experienced public history professionals and knowledgeable faculty.

-The six-week, self-guided, asynchronous course begins February 16, 2026, and concludes in late March with a Zoom training and two in-person practical sessions.
+The eight-week, self-guided, asynchronous course begins March 5, 2026, and concludes in late March with a Zoom training and two in-person practical sessions.
+The course will require approximately 25-30 hours, and a certificate will be granted upon successful completion.

 Have questions?
 Contact us via email at tours@dialogueinstitute.org.